 The other central valleys, such as Colchagua and Casablanca, are where most of Chile’s excellent wines are grown and produced, as well as other varieties of fruits and vegetables.More Info

-This region is also one of the best places in Chile to see evidence of how German immigrants in the 1800s brought their traditions and customs to their new home, with German-esque houses in quaint towns, German food like kuchen and sausage, and plenty of good craft beer!More Info
+This region is also one of the best places in Chile to see how German immigrants in the 1800s brought their traditions and customs to their new home, with German-esque houses in quaint towns, German food like kuchen and sausage, and plenty of good craft beer!More Info

 Known as the end of the world, Patagonia invites you to explore the southernmost landscapes, towns, and cities on Earth.